-All local institutes across the UK hold their Annual General Meeting in March, April or May.
+All local institutes across the UK, with the exception of London, hold their Annual General Meeting in March, April or May.

 Numerous decisions are taken at these meetings, including the election of a president, deputy president and all other members of council.